THE BLANK CANVAS PORTRAIT GALLERY

 This project was never born from a desire for wealth—but that doesn’t mean money isn’t a powerful tool for change.
 Just because something hasn’t been done before doesn’t mean it’s wrong.
 If anything, it’s the lack of innovation that has failed people time and again.
 What if, in time, we became the very force we’ve been calling out for—an entity with real power and genuine empathy, committed to helping those in need when governments and charities fall short?

-With this approach, anyone in true need would know where to turn.
-The 20% we retain becomes not just a fund, but a moral responsibility—a vehicle for change, earned through passionate work and guided by a vision of justice and action.
+A moral responsibility—a vehicle for change, earned through passionate work and guided by a vision of justice and action.

 The topic of migration and asylum seekers is undeniably relevant when discussing concerns around overpopulation and its potential contribution to homelessness.
 Regardless of whether one sees this as good or bad, right or wrong, the reality is that it's happening—and it has a measurable impact on our systems.